 The rising global youth population is a dynamic workforce, but many young people in sub-Saharan Africa are leaving the farm.
 To ensure future food security, young people must see agriculture as a profitable career.

 Engaging youth requires mentorship.
-Young entrepreneurs like Furaha are receiving agribusiness coaching through the Shape and Lead program in the Great Lakes region of Central Africa.
-With adequate support, these farmers, food processors and agribusiness people will feed coming generations.
+Young entrepreneurs like Jean Paul are receiving agribusiness coaching through the Communal Approach to the Agricultural Market program in four departments of Benin.
+With adequate support, these farmers, food processors and traders of agricultural business clusters will feed coming generations.